segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I change my schema names once they've been created?

 Segment stores the name of your schema in the **SQL Settings** page.
-Changing the name of your schma in the app without updating the name in your data warehouse causes a new schema to form, one independent of historical data.
+Changing the name of your schema in the app without updating the name in your data warehouse causes a new schema to form, one that doesn't contain historical data.

 To change the name of your schema without disruptions: